Johnnyborov/ResourceManager/README.md

 # ResourceManager
-ResourceManager is a light cross-platform C++/CMake library for embedding resource files (text files, images etc.) into executable/library.
+ResourceManager is a light cross-platform C++ CMake library to embed resources into executables or libraries.
-By light and cross-platform i mean that it only depends on C++ standard library and cmake and doesn't use anything system specific.
+Light and cross-platform here means that it only depends on C++ standard library and CMake and doesn't use anything system specific.
+Any type of resource files is possible for embedding (text files or binary files like images or any other data).

+It's based on compiling binary representation of resource files into C++ global byte array and provides easy and convenient means to access this array from C++ code.

 # To use ResourceManager
 1) Add it as a subdirectory into your project: